Kathy Davis

 Katherine L. Davis (born June 24, 1956) is an American politician and entrepreneur.
 She was the 48th lieutenant governor of Indiana, and the first woman to serve in that office.

 Early life and education

 Davis was born in Boston, Massachusetts, and earned a bachelor's degree in mechanical engineering from the Massachusetts Institute of Technology in 1978.
-Her professional career started out with Cambridge Collaborative, a research and development consulting firm owned by her father.
+Her professional career started out with Cambridge Collaborative, a research and development consulting firm owned by her father, Richard H. Lyon.
 She was an acoustics consultant where she analyzed vibrations in submarines.
 She attributes her experiences at the firm as her inspiration for much of her present career.
 She earned her master's degree from Harvard Business School and relocated to Indiana in 1982.
 After moving to Indiana, she went to work for the Cummins Engine Company where she spent several years leading their manufacturing operations.

 Career

 Early career

 Davis was appointed by former Indiana Governor Evan Bayh as the Deputy Commissioner of the Indiana Department of Transportation.
 She served in the position from 1989 to 1994 where she oversaw the transportation plans of the state.